 - Natural reserve and salt lakes of Kontopouli

 - Sand dunes on the north part of the island

 - Faraklo Geological Park

 - Folklore Museum in Portianos

-Island Hopping from Lemnos
+Island hopping from Lemnos

 Lemnos is a great location for island hopping to the islands of the eastern Aegean.
 Some of the most popular sea routes from Lemnos are to Chios and Lesvos.
-Also there is a possibility of making an excursion to the nearby island of Agios Efstratos.
+Also there is a possibility of making an excursion to the nearby island of Agios Efstratios.